GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

-So now we’re ready to perform all the cleaning and transformation work before we deploy this code into Mage.
-The script with its explanation to the development of this code can be read [here.](https://github.com/GBlanch/Data-Engineering/blob/main/1.Uber%20Data%20Pipeline/Uber%20DE%20Transform%20and%20Model%20(LM).ipynb)
+So now we’re ready to perform all the `cleaning and transformation` work before we deploy this code into Mage.
+The script with its explanation to the development of this code can be read [`here.`](https://github.com/GBlanch/Data-Engineering/blob/main/1.Uber%20Data%20Pipeline/Uber%20DE%20Transform%20and%20Model%20(LM).ipynb)

 ## Data Storage